shreeparab1890/Heart-Attack-Analysis-Prediction-Accuracy-85.24/README.md

 ## Data Analysis:
 You can go through the iPython file for more in detail EDA results.
 Here is the correlation matix for the dataset:
 ![corrr](corr.png)

+## Data Cleaning and Data wrangling:
+    - Data Scaling: This is done using standardScalar from sklearn
+    - We have use StratifiedShuffleSplit so that the test and traing data has equal number of Output values.

+## Model Training:
+We have used set of Algorithms to check which algoritm gives us the max accuracy.
+     - logistic_regression
+     - Gaussian_Naive_Bayes
+     - Bernoulli_Naive_Bayes  :
+     - svm
+     - knn
+     - Optimized_knn
+     - X_Gradient_Boosting
+     - random_forest

+## Results:
+We have Evaluated and compared set of algorithms for the predictions and we have the results as below:
+     - logistic_regression  :  78.68852459016394
+     - Gaussian_Naive_Bayes  :  81.9672131147541
+     - Bernoulli_Naive_Bayes  :  80.32786885245902
+     - svm  :  83.60655737704919
+     - knn  :  75.40983606557377
+     - Optimized_knn  :  85.24590163934425
+     - X_Gradient_Boosting  :  80.32786885245902
+     - random_forest  :  80.32786885245902

+## Conclusion:
+The Optimized KNN for K=14 works best for the above scenario.